How to choose the best snowboard instructor course for you

 - CASI level 3 allows you to teach advanced snowboarding, off piste and park.
 You can also train instructors in the CASI level 1 and 2 programmes and examine CASI level 1.
 Visa sponsorship for working as an instructor in Canada usually requires level 3 as a minimum.

-- CASI level 4 allows you to develop snowboarders at all levels and train future instructors, at this level employment opportunities are greatly increased.
+- CASI level 4 allows you to teach at all levels and train future instructors.
+Level 4 instructors are in very high demand and it increases your opportunity for international work visas.

 The Benefits of CASI

 CASI qualifications are recognised internationally in Canada, America, Switzerland, New Zealand, Japan, Dubai, Australia, Andorra and much of Europe.
-The CASI level 1 ski instructor course is seen as a ‘fast track’ into the industry and is an ‘all mountain’ qualification, however CASI level 2 and above are comparable with other internationally recognised snowboard instructor qualifications.
+The CASI level 1 snowboard instructor course is a ‘fast track’ into the industry.
+It’s an ‘all mountain’ qualification, meaning you can teach at a resort.
+However, you really need to aim for CASI level 2 and above to stand a better chance of finding a job internationally.
 European and New Zealand employers expect level 2 as a minimum in all qulifications.

-Winter resorts in Canada are different to those across Europe, some resorts and mountains are owned by companies and because the company employs all the staff on the mountain it can be easier to train and gain work within the resort.
+Resorts in Canada can be different to those across Europe.
+In many cases 1 company will own and operate the whole resort.
+This means it can be best to train at the resort where you want to work.
 CASI qualifications are more recognised in Canada than other international qualifications, so if working within the Canadian Rockies is your ambition, then becoming CASI certified could be more beneficial for you.

 Snowboard Instruction New Zealand